How social media trolls capitalized on the Las Vegas shooting

 "We are reviewing and removing content that violates our rules -- both proactively and through reports," a spokeswoman from Twitter said.

-The name "Geary Danley" had also been a part of a massive hoax online, thanks to a misidentified Facebook account.
+The name "Geary Danley" had also been a part of misinformation online, thanks to a misidentified Facebook account.
 During the investigation, police said they were searching for a "Marilou Danley," a female companion who was overseas at the time.
-Officers then said she was not involved with the shooting.
+Officers then said she wasn't involved with the shooting.

 But before that information had been revealed, people online had already been fervently looking for any details about her.
 They found a Facebook profile for a Geary Danley, and jumped to the conclusion that he was the gunman.